Skip to main content

 Antidiuretic Hormone (ADH)

-Antidiuretic hormone, also known as vasopressin, is a peptide hormone produced by the hypothalamus and released by the posterior pituitary gland.
-Its primary function is to regulate water balance in the body by promoting water reabsorption in the kidneys, particularly in the collecting ducts of the nephron.
-This hormone plays a crucial role in maintaining blood pressure and osmolarity.
+Antidiuretic hormone (ADH), also known as vasopressin, is a hormone produced by the hypothalamus and released by the posterior pituitary gland.
+Its primary role is to regulate water balance in the body by controlling the amount of water reabsorbed by the kidneys.
+ADH increases the permeability of the kidney's collecting ducts to water, allowing more water to be reabsorbed back into the bloodstream, thus concentrating the urine and reducing urine volume.

 Recommended video: